-(For courses in Wood Working and Introductory Engineering Laboratory, see Courses 102 and 103 under courses offered to freshmen, page 38.)
+(For courses in Wood Working and Introductory Engineering Laboratory, see Courses 102 and 103 under courses offered to freshmen, page 39.)

-300 FOUNDRY WORK.
+300. Foundry Work.
 Either term.
 Credit two hours.
 Five hours of work a week.
 Moulding, core making, mixing, and casting of metals; use of moulding machines.
 Demonstrations of large work and production in quantities.
 Messrs.
 PATTERSON and SANDERSON.

 305a, b.
-MACHINE WORK.
+Machine Work.
 Juniors.
-Throughout the year.
-Credit two hours a term.
-Six hours of work a week.
-Prerequisite courses 101, 102, and 300.
+Credit three hours one term.
+Nine hours of work a week.
+Prerequisite courses 103, 102, and 300.
 Use of measuring instruments, hand and machine tools, fitting, and assembling; operation and use of jigs and other manufacturing fixtures; operation of semi-automatic and automatic machines and the illustration of manufacturing methods generally.
-Professor Wells, Messrs.
-GREEN, Howe and SCHALLOWITZ.
+Professor WELLS, Messrs.
+HOWE, SCHALLOWITZ, and HODGES.